(Content edited January 2020)

 - You will have noticed that the dough is no longer quite as sticky as it was – this is because that stretching and folding is helping the gluten molecules link together and hold the water content.
 Each time you repeat the process it gets easier to handle.

-- After the third stretch and fold tuck the ends in and put the dough in a bread tin to rise if you want to make a tin loaf for sandwiches etc. If you want to make a boule/cob form the dough into a tight ball and put into a basket lined by a well-floured cloth such as a tea-towel.
+- After the final stretch and fold tuck the ends in and put the dough in an oiled bread tin to rise if you want to make a tin loaf for sandwiches etc. If you want to make a boule/cob form the dough into a tight ball and put into a basket lined by a well-floured cloth such as a tea-towel.
 The sort of cheap third-world woven baskets you can get at dollar stores etc are ideal and very cheap.

 Nearly there – at this stage it’s better to have the environment fairly warm.
 If your kitchen isn’t that hot, like ours in winter, put the bread for its final rise into an insulated cooler box with a jug of hot water.
-If you don’t have a large cooler then a cardboard box, a small cupboard etc will do.
+If you don’t have a large cooler then a cardboard box, a small cupboard etc will do or you can put it in the oven with the light on which usually generates enough heat

 The final rise should take about an hour to an hour and a half usually – if it needs a bit longer, that’s fine.
 It will approximately double in volume – if you are using wheat flour that will certainly happen, if you are using a lower gluten flour like spelt it will be less evident but all will be well.